Scroll To See More Images

 As long as you’re not dealing with any painful breakouts or open wounds, this at-home spa tool is ideal for every-other-week use to speed up cell turnover and exfoliate away dead skin for a revived, brighter complexion.

 Those who prefer shaving their legs know that the process can be annoyingly long as you glide a razor up your leg or under your arm in long strokes, hoping that it doesn’t cut you along the way.
 For as long as we can remember, the only time-saving solutions appeared to be waxing or permanent hair removal.
 That is until this upgraded version of the razor arrived earlier this year.
 It looks ordinary at first glance, but what makes it so game-changing is its ability to shave in both directions, cutting your removal time in half.
 Mind.
 Blown.

-NuBODY Skin Toning Device, $399 at NuBODY
+NuBODY Skin Toning Device

 Although we fully embrace the natural progression of our bodies over time, we also see nothing wrong with using products that keep everything taut and smooth, if that’s your prerogative.
 This device is the first at-home microcurrent instrument that can firm and tone skin over a month when used consistently.
 It comes with a leave-on gel primer that absorbs into the skin to gradually diminish dimples and the appearance of cellulite on several body parts, including the thighs and stomach.
 However, keep in mind that this is not a weight-loss product.
 The reviews on the website will give you a better idea of what to expect.